eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 title:      "JS OpenTimestamps by example"
 subtitle:   "Learn OpenTimestamps javascript library on browser with examples"
 author:     "luca.vaccaro"
+image:      "/img/opentimestamps-org-tools-squared.png"
 ---

 OpenTimestamps is a standard format for blockchain timestamping.

-The official implementation is written in [Python by Peter Todd](https://github.com/opentimestamps/python-opentimestamps), and there are libraries in different languages: [javascript](https://github.com/opentimestamps/javascript-opentimestamps), [java](https://github.com/opentimestamps/java-opentimestamps), [rust](https://github.com/opentimestamps/rust-opentimestamps).
+The reference implementation is written in [Python by Peter Todd](https://github.com/opentimestamps/python-opentimestamps), and there are libraries in different languages: [javascript](https://github.com/opentimestamps/javascript-opentimestamps), [java](https://github.com/opentimestamps/java-opentimestamps), [rust](https://github.com/opentimestamps/rust-opentimestamps).

 Opentimestamps javascript library is written for nodejs and [npm package](https://www.npmjs.com/package/javascript-opentimestamps) is publicly available.
 OpenTimestamps library could be used also on the client side, for more details check [browser compatibility](https://github.com/opentimestamps/javascript-opentimestamps#compatibility).